MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-leadspace.md

 1. Select **Next** to complete the field mapping.

-1. (Optional) Click the checkbox if you have contact profiles that you would like to enrich.
+1. Click the checkbox if you have contact profiles that you would like to enrich.
 Audience Insights will automatically map the required fields.

  :::image type="content" source="media/enrichment-leadspace-contacts.png" alt-text="Leadspace field mapping pane.":::